-For his or her work on the IPLI Leadership Team, each member will receive an annual stipend to be determined by the Director.
+Each member will receive an annual stipend to be determined by the Director for their work on the IPLI Leadership Team.

-► COMMITTEES
+▶ COMMITTEES

-The Director may convene ad hoc committees for the purpose of providing the Advisory Board information relevant to a decision, amendment, or venture.
-These committees shall be composed of a combination of board members and external individuals who may contribute information relevant to the issue.
+The Director may convene ad hoc committees to provide the Advisory Board information relevant to a decision, amendment, or venture.
+These committees shall be composed of a combination of board members and external individuals who may contribute information pertinent to the issue.

-REMOVAL OF AN OFFICER
+► REMOVAL OF AN OFFICER